Introduction to Malaysian Culture Customs and Etiquette

 Right-Hand Rule

-It is the norm to eat Nasi Lemak, Roti Canai, crispy KFC, and prawn crackers with your bare right hand.
+Eating Nasi Lemak, Roti Canai, crispy KFC, and prawn crackers with your bare right hand is the norm.

-Always use your right hand for eating, shaking hands, giving, and receiving objects.
+Always use your right hand to eat, shake, give, and receive objects.

-In case that you unwantedly use your left hand or if your right hand is not free, it is polite to say “sorry for left.”
+If you accidentally use your left hand or if your right hand is not free, it is polite to say, “Sorry for the left.”

 Do not eat with your left hand, which is considered unclean.